splunk/splunk-operator/docs/PremiumApps.md

 Checking if there were any errors is ES install

 ES post install failures:
-Log shows one ore more entries with the following content:
+Log shows one or more entries with the following content:
-"premium scoped app package install failed" -- (specific failure reasons show up here)
+"premium scoped app package install failed" followed by (specific failure reasons show up here)

 Example of error when you strict mode for sslEnablement and Splunk web is not SSL enabled